projectbarbel/barbelsite/docs/mongo.md

 BarbelHisto<DefaultPojo> mongoBackedHisto = BarbelHistoBuilder.barbel().withSynchronousEventListener(updateListener)
                             .withSynchronousEventListener(loadingListener).withSynchronousEventListener(lockingListener);
 ```
-In this setup it's perfectly safe to access the version data from mutliple instances of `BarbelHisto` at the same time.
+In this setup it is possible to access the version data from mutliple instances of `BarbelHisto` at the same time.